lidaof/modbedtools/README.md

 ![](./img/m6.png)

-Zoom out multiple times from the default view, can clearly view m6A methylation profile over each fiber:
+Zoom out multiple times from the default view, can clearly view m6A methylation profile over each read:

 ![](./img/m7.png)

-Zoom out further, signals from all fibers are summarized to one bar plot, gray line indicates read/fiber density, bar height means methylation level:
+Zoom out further, signals from all reads are summarized to one bar plot, gray line indicates read density, bar height means methylation level:

 ![](./img/m8.png)